 2000 CK33 orbits the sun every 348 days (0.95 years), coming as close as 0.57 AU and reaching as far as 1.37 AU from the sun.
-Based on its brightness and the way it reflects light, 2000 CK33 is probably between 0.609 to 1.362 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to the Golden Gate Bridge.
+Based on its brightness and the way it reflects light, 2000 CK33 is probably between 0.558 to 1.247 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, very roughly comparable in size to the Golden Gate Bridge.

 2000 CK33's orbit is 0.13 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 2000 CK33 has 12 close approaches predicted in the coming decades:

 |Date||Distance from Earth (km)||Velocity (km/s)|

 |Jan.
 9, 2061||25,515,980||12.769|